four hundred eleven

-WW1 ended in 1918 so these men were 50-60 years old.
+WW1 ended in 1918 so these men were 55 to 65 years old.
 I don't know the detailed history and don't personally know any of the men, this is just my experience as a young boy.

 These men were a mystery to most people I think my father knew or at least talked with them.
 To a kid they looked scary.
 They were gas victims mostly according to my dad.
-They used mustard, chlorine and nerve gas in trench warfare.
+They used mustard, chlorine and nerve gas in trench warfare, it was so horrible it was outlawed after the war as part of the Geneva Conventions.

 I have never understood the purpose of this war and from what I have read most historians are confused too, but they sound real smart.
 One thing I do know all through history almost all nations treat their war veterans like crap.